 Here are some miscellaneous tips to help you along:

 In addition to developing your film's motion you will also work on a "rendermatic."
 The rendermatic enables us to evaluate lighting and effects much in the way the motionmatic enabled us to review animation/motion.

 Most of the time in production lighting takes longer to update than motion, since new motion relies on re-playblasting while new lighting relies on re-rendering.
 It's perfectly fine to have two reels: 1) A motionmatic with the most updated animation and 2) A rendermatic with the most updated lighting but outdated motion.

 Since this production deadline is short, you will want to start making your rendermatic the reel you review and continue to update it and not yor motionmatic or rendermatic.
 Feel free to copy over the Premiere file of your motionmatic as a starting point for your rendermatic (don't worry, this is the only time you'll be doing this in this project).

 For your last review we will require at least one rendered shot per sequence so we can get an overall idea of the look and feel of your film.
 Focus on what you predict will be your most difficult lighting shots first so that you can work out problems when you have more time.
 Note that you will probably want to do an entire pass on your film if at all possible, even if it's rough, so you can catch any render errors now rather than have them sneak up on you closer to the final deadline.

-Continue to iterate on your shots and the quality of your renders and submit your final rendered film with audio to the Network for the Final Screening.
+Continue to iterate on your shots and the quality of your renders and submit your final rendered film with audio to Canvas.
 Ideal resolution for your renders is 1280x720.
 If you cannot have renders at that resolution then render at 960x540.

 What is most important is that your audience can understand your story.
 It would be even better if they find it engaging and can "feel" for your character (s).
 Good luck, pay attention to the steps, iterate as best you can and have fun!